vidbina/vidbina.github.io/_drafts/2017-12-26-terminal-in-nvim.md

 Another, perhaps more practical, way to spawn a terminal is by using the term scheme.
 Opening a file prefixed with `term://` will result into the section prefixed by the `term://` to be executed in the terminal as in
- - `:vsplit term://zsh` spawning a zsh shell,
+ - `:vsplit term://zsh` spawning a zsh :ocean: shell :shell:,
  - `:split term://htop` spawning htop in a terminal and
- - `:edit term://bash` spawning a bash shell.
+ - `:edit term://bash` spawning a bash shell :shell:.

 > Note that navigating between neovim windows is only possible in normal mode.
 Which should make sense when you think about it.
 It isn't much different when